Learning Outcomes

 • Create a function take(n,seq) which returns a LazySequence of the first n elements of an infinite LazySequence of the sort generated by naturalNumbers.
 After returning the nth element, take should return undefined to indicate the end.

-• Create map, filter and reduce functions (similar to those defined on Array.prototype) for such a sequence and use them along with take to create a solution for Project Euler Problem 1 (encountered earlier): sum of first n natural numbers not divisible by 3 or 5.
+• Create map, filter and reduce functions (similar to those defined on Array.prototype) for such a sequence and use them along with take to create a solution for Project Euler Problem 1 (encountered earlier): sum of first n natural numbers divisible by 3 or 5.

 • Make a general purpose infinite sequence initialisation function that creates infinite lazy sequences.
 It will take as parameter a function to compute the next value from the current value.
 In other words, it should be a “factory” for functions like naturalNumbers.
 Thus, if we call our function initSequence, then initSequence(n=>n+1) will return a function equivalent to naturalNumbers.